Cracked Tooth Syndrome:

 When you think about Dental Veneers, in some ways they have a similar process application as false fingernails except they usually last much longer.
 A thin layer of porcelain is placed and bonded over the teeth to either restore a missing portion of the tooth/teeth or to change the appearance of your smile.
 The dentist may take impressions of your teeth and do a very mild reduction of the teeth to obtain optimal aesthetics.

-Pregnancy: Truth & Fiction: regarding oral health.
+Dental Amalgam: Truth & Fiction: regarding oral health.
 Click on this ADA Link